 - Students are not permitted to bring children or guests to classes with them.
-Under special Circumstances, an adult may be permitted to audit a class or a class session.
-Please see the director for permission. - Even though you may be enrolled in a program of study, registration for each marking period is required.
-Students are responsible to contact the Director before the start of their first term to get their class schedule.
-At the start of each new marking period, class schedules are posted on the bulletin boards.
-It is the responsibility of the students to assure registration in the correct class.
-If you require any changes to the posted schedule, see the Director as soon as possible. - The Director's Office is not responsible for issuing grades or recording attendance of students who attend classes or sections in which they are not officially registered.
-Please check with your instructor to make sure your name appears on the official class roster. - Title IV eligible students will be eligible for the textbooks at the beginning of each class.
+Under special circumstances, an adult may be permitted to audit a class or a class session.
+Please see the director for permission. - Title IV eligible students will be eligible for the textbooks at the beginning of each class.
 Speak with your Instructor if you miss the distribution. - Class attendance is taken every class session.
-If you are more than 15 minutes late, or you leave more than 15 minutes prior to the conclusion of the class, you will lose 1/2 hour of class time.
+If you are more than 15 minutes late, or you leave more than 15 minutes prior to the conclusion of the class, you will lose 1⁄2 hour of classtime.
 See Attendance Requirements for important information. - Course outlines are distributed the first day of class.
 Course requirements are on the outline. - Instructors will post grades at the completion of each class. - Tutoring is available to all students free of charge.
 Please make arrangements with your instructor. - Students must adhere to their payment schedule as established by the Financial Aid Office.
-If you do not know your schedule, or if you have any other questions about your account, please see a Financial Aid Counselor or Bursar - If an agency or corporation is sponsoring your education needs, please maintain a close relation with your case manager or company liaison officer regarding any special arrangements.
+If you do not know your schedule, or if you have any other questions about your account, please see a Financial Aid Counselor or the Bursar - If an agency or corporation is sponsoring your education needs, please maintain a close relation with your case manager or company liaison officer regarding any special arrangements.
 You may be required to sign a daily attendance roster. - FAX and COPY services are not available for students.
-If you need any special accommodations please contact the director. - LOST and FOUND: The school is not responsible for any personal items left on school premises.
+If you need any special accommodations, please contact the director. - LOST and FOUND: The school is not responsible for any personal items left on school premises.
 See the administrative front office staff for more information. - Access Careers reserves the option to cancel or change class schedules to accommodate scheduling issues.